Persian Pomegranate Tree – Red ‘Anar Saveh’ (ا نار ساوه)

 Persian Pomegranate Tree Information and Care

-Our Persian pomegranate trees from Saveh is very easy to grow.
-They are dormant in the winter, and leaf out and provide beautiful red flower blossoms in the Spring.
+Our Persian Pomegranate trees from Saveh are very easy to grow.
+They are dormant in the Winter, and leaf out and provide beautiful red flower blossoms in the Spring.
 Do not water too frequently to prevent blossoms from falling.

-Once young trees leafs out, provide water about every 10 days in most areas.
-Water about once per week the flower turns to small size fruit.
+Once young trees leaf out, provide water about every 10 days in most areas.
+Water about once per week until the flower turns to small size fruit.
 Increase the frequency to twice per week in the Summer.
-Reduce the frequency once the whether cools down in the Fall, until you no longer are watering in the Winter.
+Reduce the frequency once the weather cools down in the Fall until you no longer are watering in the Winter.
 Large mature trees can be watered as infrequently as every 2 weeks – monthly depending on the whether and maturity of the tree.
-Pomegranates are great drought tolerant fruit trees that requires water infrequently.
+Pomegranates are great drought tolerant fruit trees that require water infrequently.

 Plant in the full sun and well draining soil.
 Grown as a tree or bush, plant as close as 6 feet apart to create a privacy hedge with this fruit tree.
 Provide more space, 10 feet or more to allow space between trees.

 Fruits tend to ripen in the Fall in most areas.
 The size, color, and texture will aide in determining ripeness.
 The size can vary based on the quantity of fruit on the tree.
 If there are many fruits, but they are ripening small, reducing the quantity may allow the remaining fruit to become large.

 Pomegranates have a droopy and dense form with nice red color from the flowers to the fruits most of the year.
 They work well in the corner of landscapes to provide color and interest in the garden.
 Trees can grow large over the years, and an attractive pomegranate tree is also great as a focal point in a Mediterranean setting.
 In California, the pomegranates have greatly gained in popularity both due to its healthy and nutritious nature, as well as their need for little care and water.

 Mature Size and Form